Making money is hard, no question about that. And yet it is what everybody’s after, right?

 Think about it yourself – Why do you buy from the places you do?
 Is it price?
 Or maybe quality?

 Whatever the reason may be, one thing is common to all of them – you trust that brand.
 You spend money there because at some point it was clear to you that they had value to offer.
-And you believed that, you placed your trust there.

-It later might have met or failed your expectations, but the first time they got you to buy from them, some sort of trust had been built.
+It might have met or failed your expectations, but the first time they got you to buy from them, some sort of trust had been built.

 How can you build trust?